cad-polito-it/dnn-benchmarks/README.md

 ```
 python -c "import torch; print(torch.cuda.is_available())"
 ```
 It should print "True" if everything was setup.
-If it does not work it remains still possible to run injection in TensorFlow/Keras.
+If GPU does not work it remains still possible to run injection in TensorFlow/Keras.

 5. If TensorFlow does not work with the GPU try installing it manually using [this guide](https://www.tensorflow.org/install/pip), starting from a fresh environment.
 Then install also the following packages included in the requirements.txt:
-* ipythonil
+* ipython
 * keras
 * tqdm
 * tabulate